SCIway News No. 43 - May 2007

 Return to Table of Contents

-4. SC Photo of the Month
+3. SC Photo of the Month

 Of all the recent additions to the South Carolina Picture Project, we've really enjoyed the photo of a flowering Dogwood Gene Borman of Seneca sent us.
 This colorful shot was taken on Lake Keowee in the northwestern part of our state.

 May's SC Photo of the Month captures the essence of a lakeside springtime stroll.
-To see more Lake Keowee pictures, Gene has put together an interactive picture map of the Lake Keowee area.

 Thank you, Gene!

-— Lake Keowee Dogwood —
+— Lake Keowee —

 Click here to learn more about the SC Picture Project.